hb9gvd/swisspinball.ch/content/en/_index.md

 # type: page
 # menu: main
 ---
-All about competitive Pinball in Switzerland
+All about competitive Pinball in Switzerland and Liechtenstein